-In relaxation therapy sessions, patients learn stress management techniques that help to prevent or alleviate a variety of symptoms that may occur with illness or injury.
+In individual or group relaxation therapy sessions, patients learn stress management techniques that help to prevent or alleviate a variety of symptoms that may occur with illness or injury.
 Techniques include guided imagery, progressive relaxation, breathing techniques and various types of meditation.
-Practicing these relaxation techniques may result in a strengthened immune system, improved physical performance, reduced pain, better sleep, and improved quality of life.
+Practicing these relaxation techniques may result in a strengthened immune system, improved physical performance, reduced anxiety, decreased stress, reduced pain, better sleep, and improved quality of life.

 Get Ahead Cognitive Stimulation Therapy

-This group intervention addresses cognition, orientation, memory, social interaction and communication skills.
+This group intervention is often co-led with a speech therapist and addresses cognition, orientation, memory, social interaction, problem solving, logic and communication skills.
 Designed primarily for patients who have experienced a stroke or brain injury, this therapy helps patients make practical improvements and gain confidence.

 HIGH (Humor Is Good for Health) therapy uses the power of laughter, humor, and positive attitude to bring about physical and emotional benefits.
 Negative emotions can have a detrimental effect on the physical and emotional quality of life, and can negatively impact the full benefit of a physical rehabilitation program.
 Humor therapy sessions help patients build healthier habits through a positive outlook and positive behaviors.

 A variety of gentle interventions are used to enhance and encourage the body’s ability to reduce pain, heal, and relax.
-Modalities offered include acupressure, biosonic repatterning, polarity, reflexology, visualization, massage therapy and body work.
+Modalities offered include acupressure, visualization/guided imagery, aromatherapy, mantras and different types of meditation.
+Education regarding mindfulness and mind-body-spirit connections is included in each session.
 Benefits of complementary therapies can include: deep relaxation and rejuvenation, tension reduction, better posture, improved self-awareness, better sleep, reduction and management of stress and enhanced connection of the mind and body to restore wholeness.